 Social: New friends who are not interested in home and school activities, problems with the law, changes to less conventional clothes and music

-Designed to teach non-violence, accountability, conflict resolution, boundary setting, assertiveness instead of aggression, and a variety of other concepts related to being less controlling and abusive. ...Anger Management in downtown Vancouver Wa.
+Designed to teach non-violence, accountability, conflict resolution, boundary setting, assertiveness instead of aggression, and a variety of other concepts related to ...Anger Management in downtown Vancouver Wa.